Super-RPG-Retro/Super-RPG-Retro/project-programming.md

 When printing something to console, remember to add a hint to your code so you know where the print statement is.

 When importing a 3d gridmap, enable detect 3d filter and mipmaps.
-3d blocks that you use to draw on the map are stored in the blocks_museum.tscn file.
+3d blocks that you use to draw on the map are stored in the gridmap.tscn file.